andycranston/pngshot/README.md

 Trigger a screenshot when a request is sent over the network from another system
 ```

+I am sure there are some screenshot programs available on the Internet that have
-Let me know of any screenshot programs that do this - I will be very grateful.
+this feature.
+Let me know of any that do - I will be very grateful.

 In the meantime I have implemented this feature in my `pngshot.py` program.